Karen and Tom Rutledge Institute for Early Childhood Education

 How to Apply

-- Be an incoming freshman
+- Be an incoming student.

-- Major in Education Grades PreK-4
+- Bachelor’s Degree in Grades PreK-4 with teaching certification, or

 If you meet the criteria described above, CONGRATULATIONS!

-- Please complete the Rutledge Institute for Early Childhood Education Application
+- Please complete the Rutledge Institute for Early Childhood Education Application.

 After review of your application, you will be informed of your candidacy and the next steps in the process, which will include a writing sample and an interview.